coodoo/xstate-examples/README.md

 ### `crud-v4-actors`

-- `v4` is based on David's [TodoMVC](https://codesandbox.io/s/xstate-todomvc-33wr94qv1) example but with a couple of improvements.
+- `v4` is based on [David's](https://github.com/davidkpiano)[TodoMVC](https://codesandbox.io/s/xstate-todomvc-33wr94qv1) example but with a couple of improvements.

-- This is by far the most complex example, it showcased how to use the latest `Actor` model for communication between child components and their parent.
+- This is by far the most complicated example, it showcased how to use the latest `Actor` model for communication between child components and their parent.

 - Pay attention to how `TodosMachine` spawned child `TodoMachine`s and pass it's ref to each child component as a local single truth that handles the component state., more details in the folder's `Readme.md`